 - The warrenty is valid 90 days from the date of the inspection or 22 days after closing, which ever comes later.
 You will always have at least 22 days of coverage.

 - The warrenty is meant to cover the parts and labor to repair items our inspector has found to be in good working condition at the time of inspection and are specifically listed within our warranty.

 - You will never have a deductible to pay.

 - Claims will be handled within 72 hours of complete submission.

 - Our warrenty may work in conjunction with an existing warranty.

 Who is my inspector?

-Our inspector has over 26 years extensive background and experience in construction and inspection.
-As an Associate of ASHI, our inspector also keep his skills current with continuing education programs both through the company and on his own.
+Our inspectors have over 30+ years extensive background and experience in construction and inspection.
+As a Certified Virginia Inspector, our inspectors also keep their skills current with continuing education programs both through the company and on their own.

 How much notice do I need to give you?